-Your pension partner is how the Plan rules refer to someone you are married to, or someone with whom you are in a spouse-like relationship.
+Your pension partner is how the Plan rules refer to someone you're married to or in a spouse-like relationship with.
 A pension partner, often referred to as your spouse or partner throughout this site, has special rights when it comes to your pension.

 The sections below talk about who can be a pension partner, as well as why it is important to keep LAPP updated if your relationship status changes.

 Your spouse or partner receives special protection by law and is automatically your only beneficiary if you pass away before you start your pension.
 For instance, LAPP will offer a lifetime pension to your spouse or partner if you pass away after you become vested.

 Your spouse or partner can waive the right to any survivor benefit if you die before starting your pension.
-The waiver can be completed or revoked by your spouse or partner at any time, making him or her the sole designated beneficiary once again.
+The waiver can be completed or revoked by your spouse or partner at any time, making them the sole designated beneficiary once again.

 When you retire and start your pension, the law requires you to choose a pension option that will pay a lifetime benefit to your spouse or partner if you are the first one to pass away.